 - Leveraging Training Program as an Incentive to Attract Candidates: Companies like Amazon are known for their excellent L&D programs, which is why candidates desire to work for Amazon.
 Let candidates view your training and development programs, and the incentives that are provided on your company’s career page.
 This is a great way to attract candidates who have the zeal to learn and helps in engaging the best talent.
 Also, like Infosys, companies can offer a hike to employees who have successfully undergone a re-skilling program that can benefit their work.

 - Digital Delivery: In a remote working environment, almost everyone has laptops and smartphones and therefore they need L&D programs that will be compatible with smartphones, laptops, and other devices so that they can learn anywhere.
 Oracle offers a variety of online technical courses.
-Offering technical courses online is difficult as they often need on-sit training.
+Offering technical courses online is difficult as they often need on-site training.
 By delivering these programs digitally, they have not only removed barriers of time, equipment, and place but have made the program more accessible.

 Employers also need to assess the skills of employees before and after introducing the program to map the effectiveness of the program.
-This can be easily done with the help of online skill assessment tools that have questions based on the exact skills the employees have learned. imocha has one of the most comprehensive skill libraries covering 2000+ skills, and helps screen candidates to identify their skills proficiency, saving countless hours and closing the hiring cycle 4x faster.
+This can be easily done with the help of online skill assessment tools that have questions based on the exact skills the employees have learned. iMocha has one of the most comprehensive skill libraries covering 2000+ skills and helps screen candidates to identify their skills proficiency, saving countless hours and closing the hiring cycle 4x faster.
 The tests also provide a detailed report immediately.

 - Micro-Learning: In 2020, employees are already dealing with challenges and struggling to maintain a work-life balance.
 In such a scenario, they are not likely to take up a training course in which they have to invest a lot of time and effort.
 Instead, micro-learning programs can be introduced.
 Companies can conduct very short learning programs or workshops which will help employees refresh their knowledge without exhausting them.
 Employees can also visit websites like Coursera, Allison, Udemy, etc. where such small courses are available at reasonable fees.

-In 2020, learning and development processes are becoming a part of the work culture.
+Now, learning and development processes are becoming a part of the work culture.
 While you provide your employees with the best resources to learn, make it a point to focus on developing a company culture that encourages learning.
 Developing a culture of continuous learning is the best way to develop a strong relationship between employees and employers.